-OBESITY & DIABETES CAUSED BY GENETIC DEFICIENCIES IN THE MC4 PATHWAY
+OBESITY CAUSED BY GENETIC DEFICIENCIES IN THE MC4 SIGNALING PATHWAY

 Prader Willi Syndrome (PWS)

-PWS, another form of genetic MC4 deficiency, is an orphan disease with a prevalence ranging from approximately one in 8,000 to one in 25,000 patients in the United States.
+PWS is a rare genetic disorder that causes life-threatening obesity, with a prevalence ranging from approximately one in 8,000 to one in 25,000 patients in the United States.
 PWS patients exhibit intellectual disability and delayed growth.
 A hallmark of the disease is severe hyperphagia, which leads to severe obesity and other complications.

-For PWS patients, obesity is the greatest threat to their health, and these patients often die at a young age from obesity-related complications.
+For PWS patients, obesity is the greatest health threat, and these patients often die at a young age from obesity-related complications.
 Hyperphagia has a significant negative impact on the patients’ quality of life as well as causes obesity and a range of associated co-morbidities.
 Normal satiety, or the feeling of fullness after eating, does not exist in a person with PWS.
 The physiological drive to eat is so powerful and overwhelming that most PWS patients will go to great lengths to eat large quantities of food, even if it is spoiled, indigestible, or unpalatable to others.